SahilU/info201group/README.md

 Autumn 2019

 ## Introduction
->Our goal with this project is to gather insight dataset(s) regarding disability, to gain an understanding of the disparities in opportunity from those who are able-bodied to those aren’t.
+> Our goal with this project is to gather insight from a dataset(s) regarding disability, to gain an understanding of the disparities in opportunity from those who are able-bodied to those aren’t.